State coronavirus cases drop 33% to 3,689 in one day, deaths up 73

 Since June 16, Florida has climbed seven spots from 11th place in the nation to fourth.

-Texas is in second place with the addition of 85 after a state-record 324 on Aug.
-11, for a total of 17,286.
-California reported a U.S.-high 162 and is in third place with 17,189, which is 97 behind Texas.
-New Jersey, which had been second throughout the pandemic, is in fourth place with 16,263, adding 18 fatalities.
+Texas is in second place with the addition of a U.S.-high 89 deaths after a state-record 324 on Aug.
+11, for a total of 17,375.
+California reported 73, which was the same as Florida, and is in third place with 17,262, which is 113 behind Texas.
+New Jersey, which had been second throughout the pandemic, is in fifth place with 16,273, adding 10 fatalities.

 It took 12 days for Florida's death toll to go from 15,000 milestone to 16,000, the same to surpass that figure Oct.
 7, but nine days to surpass 14,000 and eight to go past 12,000.
 It was 49 days for Florida's death toll of residents to reach the first 1,000 yet it was only 40 days to more than double.
 More than three months ago, July 20, there were 5,075 deaths.